Use `credo` Linter in Git `pre-commit` Hook

 I was writing this code today morning, it’s, you know, kinda perfect.
 I hope

-you’ll get zero warnings and at most one TODO
+you’ll get zero warnings and at most one TODO tag found, but I never get there.

 First run turns me into a couple of hours of refactoring.
 The good thing is